timihendrix33/session-3-in-class/readme.md

 })
 ```

+Upon save nodemon should restart the server.

+===

-Note: We will eventually be using [static](https://expressjs.com/en/starter/static-files.html) files in our exercise.
+DEMO: We will eventually be using [static](https://expressjs.com/en/starter/static-files.html) files in our exercise.

 Add to app.js (above the app.get... line):